Shareholder Protection Insurance Guide

 Relevant Life Insurance

-The cover is written into trust and pays out a lump sum to the dependents of the employee and can be used to pay off outstanding debts or enable the family to continue maintaining a lifestyle and live comfortably day to day.
+The cover is written into trust, and a lump sum is paid to the employee’s dependents.
+The lump sum can be used to pay off outstanding debts or to help the family maintain a lifestyle and live comfortably day to day.

 For an employer.
 Providing a product like relevant life cover to their employees demonstrates a level of care beyond merely providing a salary.